NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Lentil (masoor) dal.

-• In India and Nepal, whole (sabut) and split masoor dal widely used in the lentil-dal preparation which is served over rice.
+• In India and Nepal, whole (sabut) and split masoor dal are widely used in the lentil-dal preparation which is served over rice.

 • In India, lentils and rice are often prepared together (dal-kichri).